- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 Accreditation under the framework

-The digital identity services trust framework aims to create a digital identity environment that is safe and trusted.
+The Digital Identity Services Trust Framework aims to create a digital identity environment that is safe and trusted.
 It’s important that people can share their information safely and securely.
-Businesses need to know that the information they’re receiving can be trusted.
+Businesses and other who need this information need to know that the information they’re receiving can be trusted.

-Digital identity service providers can become accredited under the framework.
-This means they have proven that they meet the standards for using, storing and sharing personal and organisational information.
+Digital identity service providers can become accredited under the Framework.
+This means they have proven that they meet, and continue to meet, the standards for using, storing and sharing personal and organisational information.

 Role of the Trust Framework Authority

 The Trust Framework Authority is the regulator of digital identity services that are accredited.
-It comes into effect from 1 July 2024.
+It came into effect on 1 July 2024.

-The Trust Framework Authority is a separate statutory function within the Department of Internal Affairs.
+The Trust Framework Authority is a separate body function within the Department of Internal Affairs.

 Responsibilities of the Trust Framework Authority